PostgREST/postgrest/api.rst

    `Report an issue <https://github.com/PostgREST/postgrest/issues>`_ if your view is not made embeddable so we can keep continue improving foreign key detection.

-   In the future we'll include include a way to manually specify views source foreign keys to address this limitation.
+   In the future we'll include a way to manually specify views source foreign keys to address this limitation.

 .. important::